Are you trying to conceive or are you concerned about your fertility?

 Here at the International Health Centre we frequently see clients that may be just starting to plan a pregnancy or may have been trying to conceive for some time.
 We offer pre-conception care, investigations into possible causes for infertility, as well as certain treatments such as ovarian stimulation to induce ovulation.
 In addition, we often see clients that are undertaking fertility treatments elsewhere and come to see us for ultrasound monitoring.
 However, we do not offer more advanced fertility treatments such as IUI, IVF or egg freezing, and we will therefore refer you to the appropriate clinic should this be your chosen next step.

 Fertility treatment abroad

-If you are planning or have already started fertility treatment abroad, you can contact us for ultrasound monitoring and / or blood tests.
+If you are planning or have already started fertility treatment abroad, you can contact us for ultrasound monitoring.
 This is possible from Monday to Friday from 9 a.m. to 4 p.m.
 Unfortunately we are closed on weekends.
 We ask you to contact us as early as possible to book an appointment to ensure that we are able to offer you an appointment on the required date.

-*Please note that in accordance with recent changes for registered gynecologists in the Netherlands, we are unfortunately no longer able to assist patients that are undergoing fertility treatment with an anonymous egg, sperm or embryo donor.
-Since 2004 the Netherlands has forbidden the use of oocytes, sperm or embryos from anonymous donors, but recent changes mean that gynaecologists are also no longer able to assist those who sought an anonymous donor abroad.
-This means that we can no longer offer ultrasound monitoring, blood tests and additional examinations for this group of patients.
+*Please note that in accordance with the law for registered gynecologists in the Netherlands, we are unfortunately not able to assist patients that are undergoing fertility treatment with an anonymous egg, sperm or embryo donor.
+Since 2004 the Netherlands has forbidden the use of oocytes, sperm or embryos from anonymous donors, and gynaecologists are also not able to assist those who sought an anonymous donor abroad.
+This means that we cannot offer ultrasound monitoring or additional examinations for this group of patients.
 These restrictions do not apply for patients undergoing fertility treatments with a known donor.